TransMorph: Transformer for unsupervised medical image registration: Results

 \subsection{Ablation Studies}

-The left figure in Fig. \ref{fig:ablation_res} shows the Dice scores from the ablation study on inter-patient brain MR registration.
-When evaluating the effectiveness of skip connections, we discovered that the skip connections from both the convolution and Transformer layers might assist with registration performance. \texttt{TransMorph} scored a mean Dice of 0.735 after the skip connections from the convolutional layers were removed.
-However, the score decreased to 0.719 when the skip connections from the Transformer blocks were removed.
-In comparison, the efficacy of the skip connections from convolutional layers is less substantial, with a mean DSC improvement of 0.002.
-Note that \texttt{TransMorph} without using positional embedding achieved the same mean DSC and a very comparable violin plot as \texttt{TransMorph}, suggesting that positional embedding may be an unnecessary component.
+\paragraph{Inter-patient Registration} The first figure in the first row of Fig. \ref{fig:ablation_res} shows the violin plots of Dice scores from the ablation study on the validation dataset of inter-patient brain MR registration.
+When evaluating the effectiveness of skip connections, we observed that the skip connections from both the convolution and Transformer layers improved registration performance. \texttt{TransMorph} scored a mean Dice of 0.753 after the skip connections from the convolutional layers were removed.
+However, the score decreased to 0.740 when the skip connections from the Transformer blocks were removed.
+In comparison, the skip connections from convolutional layers were less effective, with a mean Dice improvement of 0.003.
+Note that the \texttt{TransMorph} with shuffling, and with and without positional embeddings all generated comparable mean Dice scores and violin plots, suggesting that positional embedding may not be necessary.

+\paragraph{Atlas-to-patient Registration} The violin plots from the ablation study on the atlas-to-patient registration task are shown in the second figure in the first row of Fig. \ref{fig:ablation_res}.
+Comparable violin plots with similar mean Dice scores around 0.752 were observed with and without the skip connections from the convolutional layers.
+When the skip connections from the Transformer blocks were removed, the Dice score decreased by 0.019, reflecting the effectiveness of these skip connections.
+Comparable violin plots and mean Dice scores around 0.750 were observed with shuffling, and with and without various positional embeddings, confirming that \texttt{TransMorph}'s performance is unaffected by whether or not positional embedding was used.

-The figure on the right in Fig. \ref{fig:ablation_res} shows scores from the study on XCAT-to-CT registration.
-Without the skip connections from the convolution and Transformer layers, the Dice scores drop by 0.005 and 0.014, respectively, when compared to \texttt{TransMorph}, further supporting that skip connections can improve performance.
-For XCAT-to-CT registration, \texttt{TransMorph} performed slightly worse with positional embeddings than it did without them, with Dice scores decreasing by 0.005 and 0.004 for learnable and sinusoidal positional embeddings, respectively.
-More data suggest that positional embedding may be unnecessary for \texttt{TransMorph}.
+\paragraph{XCAT-to-CT Registration} The second to last figure in the first row of Fig. \ref{fig:ablation_res} shows the violin plots from the validation dataset of XCAT-to-CT registration task.
+Without the skip connections from the convolution and Transformer layers, the Dice scores dropped by 0.013 and 0.016, respectively, when compared to \texttt{TransMorph}, further supporting the observation that skip connections can improve performance.
+Learnable and relative positional embeddings yielded comparable mean Dice scores for XCAT-to-CT registration in the range of 0.593.
+When sinusoidal positional embedding was employed, a score of 0.583 was attained, whereas a score of 0.588 was produced when the positions were shuffled.
+With a score of 0.600, without using positional embeddings yielded a slight improvement among other variants.
 The effect of each component is addressed in depth in the Discussion section (section \ref{sec:net_ele_discuss}).